David Jurásek: Hoffenheim (loan)

 On 22 January 2024, Benfica sent Jurásek on loan to Bundesliga club TSG Hoffenheim until the end of the season, with an optional buy-clause reported to be €11 million, which could rise to €12 million with add-ons.
 Later that year, on 1 July, he extended his loan contract for another year.

 Beşiktaş (loan)

-On 29 June 2025, Jurásek was loaned to Turkish club Beşiktaş until the end of the season with an option to purchase clause.
+On 29 June 2025, Jurásek was loaned to Turkish side Beşiktaş until the end of the season with an option to purchase clause.
+However, in January 2026, having made 17 appearances for the Istanbul-based club, his loan was terminated.

+Return to Slavia Prague

+On 12 January 2026, Jurásek permanently left Benfica, returning to Slavia Prague, where he signed a contract until June 2029, for a reported fee of €3 million.

 International career

 On 4 April 2017, Jurásek made his debut for the Czech Republic's under-17 side, playing in a 4–1 win against Belgium.
 Four years later, he earned his second youth cap for the Czech Republic, representing the under-21 team in a 3–0 victory against Kosovo.

 On 24 March 2023, Jurásek debuted for the Czech senior team in UEFA Euro 2024 qualifying match against Poland.
 He scored his first goal in a preparatory friendly match against Malta on 8 June 2024, which ended in a 7–1 victory for the Czechs.

 On 28 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.

+On 31 May 2026 Jurásek was selected in the 26-man squad for the 2026 FIFA World Cup.